icopy-site/awesome/docs/awesome/free-for-dev.md

   * [algorithmia.com](https://algorithmia.com/) — Host algorithms for free.
 Includes free monthly allowance for running algorithms.
 Now with CLI support
   * [Apify](https://www.apify.com/) — Web scraping and automation platform that lets you create an API extracting websites data.
 Free tier with 10k monthly crawls and 7 days data retention.
-  * [Bearer.sh](https://www.bearer.sh) - API Integrations built in minutes, monitored in real-time.
-With a universal API client, call any API in 2 minutes and monitor all your integrations from a simple dashboard.
   * [Beeceptor](https://beeceptor.com) - Mock a rest API in seconds, fake API response and much more.
 Free 50 requests per day, public dashboard, open endpoints (anyone having link to the dashboard can view requests and responses).
   * [bigml.com](https://bigml.com/) — Hosted machine learning algorithms.
 Unlimited free tasks for development, limit of 16 MB data/task
   * [Calendarific](https://calendarific.com) - Enterprise-grade Public holiday API service for over 200 countries.
 Free plan includes 1000 calls per month.